Derrick: Hallen

 The boom is connected with the lower part of the mast which is shaped like a "Y" or a bipod and therefore it is a single swinging derrick.
 On the cross trees, two guys are fastened using swivel outriggers which are stayed vertically and horizontally.
 In order to maintain a good controlling angle between guys and derrick, the outriggers cannot pass the inboard parallel of the centerline.
-Looking at the illustration, one can easily see that the right outrigger stays in the centerline and the left outrigger has moved outboard.
+The right outrigger stays in the centerline while the left outrigger moves outboard.
 This derrick will lower or heave cargo as both guys are veered or hauled.
-Three winches, controlled by joystick, are necessary to operate the Hallen Derrick; two for the guys and one for the purchase.
-To avoid an over-topping or over-swinging limit-switches are used.
+Three winches, controlled by joystick, are necessary to operate the Hallen derrick: two for the guys and one for the purchase.
+Limit switches are used to avoid an over-topping or over-swinging.
 However, the limits can be modified if a different working range or a special vertical stowage is required.
-The safe working load (SWL) of the Hallen is between 10 and 80 tonnes.
+The safe working load of the Hallen is between 10 and 80 tonnes.
 In a Hallen Universal derrick, which has no Hallen D-Frame, the halyard has an extended length since it runs through further blocks on the centerline.
-The Universal Hallen derrick, replacing the D-frame option, is a kind of traditional topping lift.
+The Universal Hallen derrick, replacing the D-Frame option, is a kind of traditional topping lift.
 The Hallen D-Frame is a steel bracket welded on the mast in the centerline.
 For an observer standing a beam, the frame has a "D"-shape.
 The D-Frame supersedes the outriggers and provides a good controlling angle on the guys.
-The Hallen derrick has a good purpose for e.g. containers, logs, steel rail, sawn timber and heavy lifts and doesn't lend itself for small, general cargo.
+The Hallen derrick is appropriate for, e.g., containers, logs, steel rail, sawn timber and heavy lifts.
+It does not lend itself to small, general cargo.
 It keeps the deck clear of guy ropes and preventors.
-Only one winchman is needed and within a few minutes the Hallen is brought into use.
+Only one winchman is needed, and the Hallen can be brought into use within a few minutes.
 It is less expensive than a crane.
-A disadvantage is the low working range of the Hallen Derrick, it is able to swing 75° from the centerline and can work against a list of up to 15°.
+A disadvantage is the low working range of the Hallen derrick; it is able to swing 75° from the centerline and can work against a list of up to 15°.

 Velle

-The Velle derrick is quite similar to the Hallen but without use of outriggers.
-On top of the boom is a T-shaped yoke assembled.
-Also here, the guys serve for topping and lowering the boom but they are fastened on the yoke with four short, steel-wire hanger-ropes.
+The Velle derrick is similar to the Hallen but without the use of outriggers.
+On top of the boom is a T-shaped yoke.
+As in the Hallen, the guys serve for topping and lowering the boom, but they are fastened on the yoke with four short, steel-wire hanger ropes.
 The ends of the topping and lowering ends of the halyard are secured to half-barrels on one winch.
-In this way the boom moves in the same speed as the winch veers the topping end of the halyard and hauls the lowering end of the halyard, and vice versa.
+In this way the boom moves at the same speed as the winch veers the topping end of the halyard and hauls the lowering end of the halyard, and vice versa.
 The slewing ends are also wound on to another half-barrel.
-For hoisting the cargo, there is a third winch to hoist to cargo on the yoke.
+There is a third winch to hoist to cargo on the yoke.
 Runners decrease swing and rotation of the cargo.
 A joystick duplex controller steers the Velle derrick.